ataberkpazarr/ataberkpazarr.github.io/README.md

 3D Traffic Racer type of a game.
 Bunch of different cars can be selected by the player.
 Player moves in 9-lined highway with his/her selected car.
 The main car has 6 guards (hummer type of jeeps) in its around and whenever a car in the traffic collides to the convoy, one guard car is being destroyed.
 Gets harder in next levels by making highway traffic more crowded.
-The main skeleton of the game is taken by https://www.youtube.com/watch?v=iXa0riFpWGQ playlist and customized then.
+The main skeleton of the game is taken by this [playlist](https://www.youtube.com/watch?v=iXa0riFpWGQ) and customized then.

 ![resim](https://user-images.githubusercontent.com/55497058/134747565-a8ffa103-d3c6-46d9-bed3-7931542c995a.png)